Canberra’s Urban Trees

 Caring for young and old

-We must look after the old and large trees.
-This is because they are home to many animals, with their sheltered hollows, cradling branches, thick bark and dense leaves.
+We have to look after large, old trees.
+This is because they provide homes for many animals, with their sheltered hollows, cradling branches, thick bark and dense leaves.

-Without such trees, many animals would have nowhere to live, nor food to eat.
+Without these old trees, many animals would have nowhere to live and nothing to eat.
 It is also important to plant new trees so that when old trees die there are more large trees for animals to live in.

 HOLLOW HOMES